iamgrid/aliens-go-home/README.md

 **The live version is hosted at https://iamgrid.co.uk/demos/aliens_go_home/.**

-Disclaimer: I am aware that this isn't the right way to develop a game for the web, but the project looked fun and I wanted to practice writing React Hooks.
+Disclaimer: I am aware that this isn't the right way to develop a game for the web, but the project looked fun and I wanted to practice writing hooks in React.

 _If you've stumbled on this repo researching game development with React components somehow, please understand that as of 2020 this is not a performant way to go for any game where a consistent framerate matters - React is meant for manipulating DOM elements, not high speed canvas animation.
 I'd suggest looking into PixiJS or PhaserJS for 2D and three.js for 3D games instead._